RobinHankin/schwarzschild/inst/JOSE/paper.md

 software is extensively configurable to users' requirements.

 The software has been used in two general relativity teaching
-contexts: firstly, as resources for my own astrophysics lectures at AUT, and secondly to support my _Trin Tragula_ YouTube channel [General relativity step by step](https://www.youtube.com/watch?v=JzCX3FqDIOc&list=PL9_n3Tqzq9iWtgD8POJFdnVUCZ_zw6OiB) which as of October 2020 has over 150000 views and 1200 subscribers.
+contexts: firstly, as resources for astrophysics lectures at Auckland University of Technology; and secondly to support the _Trin Tragula_ YouTube channel [General relativity step by step](https://www.youtube.com/watch?v=JzCX3FqDIOc&list=PL9_n3Tqzq9iWtgD8POJFdnVUCZ_zw6OiB) which as of October 2020 has over 150000 views and 1200 subscribers.